-Here’s a quick background on my experience with this: I read every day through print books and audiobooks.
+Here’s a quick background on my experience in the self help book industry.
+I read every day through print books and audio books.
+I love it.
 I have read over 100+ books in the self-help, nonfiction, business, wealth-creation, and fitness/peak performance in the last year.

 My opinion on book summaries is probably something you can relate to.

 Some books turn out to suck and are big disappointments.
-They look good from the cover, but it turns out that the big points can be summarized quickly in a few sentences or paragraphs at most.
+They look good based on the cover, but it turns out that the big points could have been summarized in a few sentences or paragraphs at most.
 The authors clearly added fluff to waste our times to make the book look thicker.

 Other books are literally gold.
 There’s so much incredible advice in there that you can’t put it down.
 In fact, it’s difficult to summarize because it’s already really concise.
 Good to Great is a great business book that’s an example.
 You’d be a fool to think that you can summarize that book in 2 pages and get all the juice you get from reading the whole thing multiple times through.